ixm-one/legacy/README.md

 :warning: IXM currently supports CMake 3.13 as a minimum target.
 This will change to CMake 3.14 once released.

+## Donations

+Donations are extremely appreciated.
+If you have gotten some use out of IXM, please consider donating to my liberapay.
+Click the donate link above.

 ## Navigation

 See [Getting Started](slurps-mad-rips/ixm/wiki/Getting-Started) to begin using